eclypse-org/eclypse/docs/source/overview/advanced/emulation/emulation.rst

 Unlike in simulation, where services are abstracted by placement and resource constraints, in emulation you are responsible for implementing the actual **runtime behaviour** of each service.

-This page focuses on the elements that differ from standard simulation.
+In this page, we focus on the elements that differ from standard simulation.

 Ray Overview
 ------------